Job Interview Preparation: Advice and 8 Useful Tips

 - Dress appropriately.
 A good rule is to dress like you have the job.
 Who knows?
 The employer may want you to start the same day.

 - Don’t fidget during the interview.
 You may be nervous, but try to keep the people conducting the interview from noticing.
-(Hint: They already know the interview can be an anxiety creating situation.)
+(Hint: They already know the interview can be an anxiety-inducing situation.)

 - Pay attention to questions.
 Try to answer thoughtfully.